SamScherer1/SwiftDJITutorials/source/ios-tutorials/MediaManagerDemo.md

 In the code above, we implement the following features:

-1. In the `showPhotoWithData:` method, we check if the `data` is not nil and create a `UIImage` object from it.
-Then check if the created `image` is not nil and show it on the `displayImageView` object.
+1. In the `showPhotoWithData:` method, if the `data` is not nil, create a `UIImage` object from it.
+Then check if the created `image` is not nil and show it in the `displayImageView`.

 2. Similarly, in the `savePhotoWithData:` method, we create a `UIImage` object from the `data` param and invoke the `UIImageWriteToSavedPhotosAlbum()` method to save the image to the photos album.

-3. In the selector method, we firstly create a `NSString` object and set its value by checking if there is an error.
+3. In imageDidFinishSaving(error:), we first create a `String` object and set its value by checking for an error.
 Next, show the `statusAlertView` to inform the users of the message and dismiss the alert view when the users press on the **Dismiss** button.

 Once you have finished the steps above, we can continue to implement the feature of deleting media files.
 Here we should implement the delegate methods of UITableView as shown below: